This study grades all existing school choice programs against the gold standard of full educational freedom for every student.

 towns send all their students to one school.

-schools.
-Students in those towns are eligible for vouchers to attend public schools in other
+elementary schools.
+Students in those towns may use public dollars to attend any public or approved